Building a backconnect proxy

 curl -U user-SPusername-country-us-session-randomstring123:SPpassword -x gate.smartproxy.com:7000 ip.smartproxy.com/json

-to the username will allow the session to persist for a different amount of time.
+Adding sessionduration-x to the username will allow the session to persist for up to 24 hours.

 For example:

-Sticky IP from Chicago that will persist for 30 minutes:
+A sticky IP from Chicago that will persist for 90 minutes:

 curl -U user-SPusername-country-ma-city-casablanca-session-example2-sessionduration-1:SPpassword -x gate.smartproxy.com:7000 ip.smartproxy.com/json